Gay Man's Guide to Safer Sex

-Gay Man's Guide to Safer Sex is the name of a safer sex instructional documentary produced by Mike Esser and Tony Carne of Pride Video in association with the Terrence Higgins Trust in 1992.
+Gay Man's Guide to Safer Sex is a safer sex instructional documentary produced by Mike Esser and Tony Carne of Pride Video in association with the Terrence Higgins Trust in 1992.
 The film was directed by David Lewis and featured a soundtrack by John Balance and Peter Christopherson of Coil.
 The medical information included in the film is presented by Mike Youle, a British doctor specialising in HIV treatment.
 In 1997 a sequel was released, directed by Robert Falconer.
 Gay Man's Guide to Safer Sex '97 featured a radical recut of some of the original scenes asking the British Board of Film Classification to look again at what was permissible and becoming one of the first programmes to discuss the breakthrough of Triple Combination Therapy and the ramifications and personal experiences of living with HIV.
 The medical information and discussion was again led by Mike Youle.
-The 1997 film was released on retail video in the UK and USA and later on DVD.
+The 1997 film was released on retail video in the UK, Australia and USA and later on DVD.
 It is still in distribution on DVD.

-The film won in the Best Special Interest Category in 1992's British Videogramme Association awards.
-Gay Man's Guide to Safer Sex '97 premiered to a sellout audience at the National Film Theatre on London's South Bank and was exhibited around the world on the international festival circuit.
+In 1997, Gay Man's Guide to Safer Sex '97 premiered to a sellout audience at the BFI National Film Theatre on London's South Bank.
+In March 2022 the 30th anniversary of the 1992 Gay Man's Guide To Safer Sex was marked at London's Barbican Cinema by a sold-out retrospective screening in Cinema 2.
+Original Executive Producer Tony Carne and Terrence Higgins Trust Campaigns Director Richard Angell were the guests for a post-show ScreenTalk.